libfuse/python-fuse/README.cups.md

      (in case you want to see the last thing printed for debugging, or to re-print it).

-So, by way of example, lets say we have 3 printers, babypus, dino, and hoparoo.
+So, by way of example, lets say we have 3 printers, babypuss, dino, and hoparoo.
 Barney prints to dino, Wilma and Betty print to babypuss, and Fred prints to hoparoo.
 So: